alberttwong/alberttwong/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as the Head of Developer Relations, Community, and Technology Partnerships at <a href=http://starrocks.io>StarRocks</a> / <a href=http://celerdata.com>CelerData</a>, an open source query engine that that delivers data warehouse performance on the data lake.
+- 🔭 I was the Head of Developer Relations, Community, and Technology Partnerships at <a href=http://starrocks.io>StarRocks</a> / <a href=http://celerdata.com>CelerData</a>, an open source query engine that that delivers data warehouse performance on the data lake.
 [StarRocks received InfoWorld’s 2023 BOSSIE Award for best open source software](https://www.infoworld.com/article/3709196/the-best-open-source-software-of-2023.html).
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on items that will help with my OKRs of community growth and engagement.
 - 🤔 I’m looking for help with ...